j-sieben/PIT/Doc/using_translatable_items.md

 Please note the use of `&PIT_OWNER.` to see how a reference to a foreign schema can be made (of course you can provide a local synonym for that table as well).
 Also note that it is a good practice to define a static property for `SIF_PMG_NAME` (which references the message group in `PIT`) to make it easy to collect all translatable items for a certain area of the data model.
 This way, you can create an export of all translatable items very easily.

-It may be a good idea to create a view above your own table to wrap the storage of translatable items.
+It may be a good idea to create a view on top of your own table to wrap the storage of translatable items.
 The next code gives an idea on how to do this:

 ```
 create or replace view sct_action_item_focus_v as